Cabbage pakoda recipe | Cabbage pakora in South Indian style

 5. Add rice flour and besan.

-6. Mix everything very well and check the salt.
-The mixture has to dry and not soggy.
-If it turns dry, then squeeze the mixture , cabbage will release moisture.
+6. Mix everything very well and taste test.
+The mixture has to be dry and not soggy.
+If it turns too dry, squeeze the mixture , cabbage will release moisture.
 You can also sprinkle 1 tbsp water and mix.
-If the mixture is soggy, then add flour in the same ratios.
+If the mixture is soggy, add flour in the same ratios.
 1 tbsp besan : 1/2 tbsp rice flour.

-7. Heat oil in a kadai.
-When the oil turns just hot enough, put on the flame to medium high, then drop small portions in the oil.
-Flatten the dough drop to get crunchy pakoda.
+7. Heat oil in a kadai on a medium heat.
+When the oil turns just hot enough, regulate the flame to medium high, then slide small flat portions of the pakoda dough to the oil.

 8. Fry until lightly golden.
 Then reduce the flame to low and continue to fry stirring often.

 9. Take them off a bit early since they continue to cook even after removing from oil.
-Drain them on a kitchen tissue.
+Remove to a cooling rack or a kitchen paper.

 Related Recipes